Red-apple-on-black-background

 Making money from third-party advertising

-You have third party advertising on your content — and the ads are intruding all over your content and ruining the user experience.
+You have third party advertising on your site — and the ads are intruding all over your content and ruining the user experience.

 Autoplay video ads your visitors can’t close down until they’ve finished.
 Huge pop-up adverts that take over the screen and are difficult to move or close.
 Timed advert interruptions to your content… the list goes on.